PayCargo/Docs/source/includes/_errors.md

 441 | Missing Vendor Credit Account, cannot be approved 442 | Missing Payer Debit Account, cannot be approve 200 | Transaction paid

+Freight Correction Response codes:

+Error Code | Meaning
+411 | Transaction not in a Created, Proofed or Approved status can''t be corrected 413 | Total amount cannot be greater than original amount 414 | Transaction does not exist
+415 | Payment date cannot be superior to original payment date 423 | Some payments have different status than pending 424 | Payments for this approved transaction don't exist 200 | Transaction freight corrected